5100: Hiring Process and Criteria

 1. If needed, discuss hiring and, in situations wherein the individual qualifications of the applicant are discussed, go into executive session pursuant to law; and

 Upon approval by the Board of Trustees, a contract, in a form approved by the State Superintendent of Public Instruction, will be sent or given to the applicant pursuant to the requirements set out in IC 33-513.
 The applicant must sign the contract and return it within ten days from the date the contract is delivered to them.
 If the person willfully refuses to acknowledge receipt of the contract or if the contract is not signed and returned to the Board in the designated period of time, the Board or designee may declare the position vacant.
-If the candidate is not approved, or if the person willfully refuses to acknowledge receipt of the contract or if the contract is not signed and returned to the Board, the Superintendent will remand the situation to the building administrator and screening committee to provide the next applicant’s name for consideration.
+If the candidate is not approved, or if the person willfully refuses to acknowledge receipt of the contract or if the contract is not signed and returned to the Board, the Superintendent will remand the situation to the district human resource director and/or administrator to provide the next applicant’s name for consideration.

 Any person on provisional employment pursuant to IC 33-1210(7) shall be subject to the same time limits and provisions for return of a signed contract when and if such contract shall be provided to them for signature.